Why egg freezing?

 There are many reasons to consider egg freezing, or fertility preservation.
-The practice is now becoming more common.
+It is now more common for women to freeze eggs.
 It allows women to take control of their fertility as they focus on the following priorities.

 - Career or educational goals